Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Symbolic Component

-\paragraph{Derive function} The central component of the prover is the recursive function \textsc{derive}, described in Algorithm \ref{alg2:derive}.
-The function takes as input the knowledge base $\KB$ and the hypothesis $H$, and initially checks whether proof of type (i) can be directly applied (line 2).
-If the base case is not satisfied, the function attempts to derive $H$ (line 5) by non-deterministically searching for a set of formulas $\mathcal{F}$ such that $H$ follows from $\mathcal{F}$ by using rules of inference, i.e., proof of type (ii).
-This process is applied recursively to each $F \in \mathcal{F}$, continuing until the base case is met or no further applicable rules and formula combinations are available.
-To prevent redundant computations and potential infinite loops, the algorithm is optimized by storing partial proofs as tuples whenever the base case is reached (lines 3 and 6).
+The central component of the prover is the recursive function \textsc{drv}, described in Algorithm \ref{alg2:derive}.
+The function takes as input the knowledge base $\KB$ and the hypothesis $H$, and initially checks whether proof of type (i) can be directly applied.
+If the base case is not satisfied, the function attempts to derive $H$ by non-deterministically searching for a set of formulas $\mathcal{F}$ such that $H$ follows from $\mathcal{F}$ (line 4) by using rules of inference, i.e., proofs of type (ii).
+Then the process is applied recursively to each $F \in \mathcal{F}$, continuing until the base case is met or no further applicable rules and formula combinations are available.
+To prevent redundant computations and potential infinite loops, the algorithm is optimized by storing partial proofs (lines 2 and 5) whenever the base case is reached.
 These stored derivations are reused if the same inputs are encountered again.
 Additionally, the system tracks failed derivation attempts to avoid repeating them in subsequent searches.
-Nevertheless, this search process remains computationally demanding.
-This is particularly evident when constructing \emph{A-chains}, where the algorithm conducts a non-deterministic search over formulas of the form $Aab$, generated using terms drawn from the knowledge base.
-In the worst case, this results in at most $n!/(n-2)!$ attempts, where $n$ denotes the number of distinct terms in the knowledge base.
+Nevertheless, this search process remains computationally demanding, particularly when constructing \emph{A-chains}, where the algorithm conducts a non-deterministic search over formulas of the form $Aab$, generated using terms drawn from the knowledge base.
+For each step, there are up to $n(n-1)$ candidates, where $n$ denotes the number of distinct terms in the knowledge base, with each choice leading to further alternatives and causing the search space to grow rapidly.